 I knew a classic omega type male years ago.
 He spent a lot of time observing his crush’s house (yes, spying).
 When she refused his advances, he suggested burning her house down and rescuing her to win her love.
 He has turned into a fairly cool guy, but definitely showed some borderline (or outright) omega behavior in his past.
 And, it kept him single.

 Omega males don’t really inspire.
 They’re not always polite.
-In many cases, they actually scare people (even if they don’t mean to)!
+In many cases, their personalities actually scare people (even if they don’t mean to)!

 In general an omega male has fringe interests, some of which are considered highly inappropriate.
-He may see himself as a dashing rebel (in a trench coat holding a sword for example), while others perceive him as a creepy weirdo.
+He may see himself as a dashing rebel (with a neckbeard, in a trench coat, and holding a sword for example), while others perceive him as a creepy weirdo.

 Keep in mind, that enjoying more “nerdy” hobbies doesn’t make a person an omega male.
 Just because a guy likes Star Wars or anime doesn’t mean he’s an omega.
-The issue is when these become obsessive and unhealthy, like when a guy complains about real women being inferior, then sleeps with a waifu pillow every night.
+The issue is when these become obsessive and unhealthy, like when an omega male complains about real women being inferior, then sleeps with a waifu pillow every night.

 The third type of omega male is much more sinister.
 These guys are creepy and aggressive.
 They don’t just think they’re like the bounty hunter; they also collect an arsenal of weapons and fantasize about using it on their perceived enemies.
 The perpetrators of recent mass shootings were clearly overconfident omega males who took their warped fantasies and opinions to a new level.
 These would be omega-omega males.
 They include guys like Elliot Rodger, Dylann Roof, and Christopher Harper-Mercer.